MADRID, Spain (CNN) -- One of Osama bin Laden's sons has asked Spain to grant him asylum, a spokeswoman for Spain's interior ministry said Tuesday.

-Bin Laden has publicly called on his father to abandon terrorism.
+Omar bin Laden has publicly called on his father to abandon terrorism.

-His flight Monday originated in Cairo, Egypt, and landed in Madrid on its way to Casablanca, Morocco, she said.
+His flight on Monday originated in Cairo, Egypt, and landed in Madrid on its way to Casablanca, Morocco, she said.
 The request caught Spanish authorities by surprise, she said.

-Bin Laden, who is married to a British citizen, previously was denied asylum in Britain.
+Omar bin Laden, who is married to a British citizen, previously was denied asylum in Britain.
 He holds a Saudi passport.